StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-2/romans-2-12-16-wait-are-gentiles-held-to-looser-standards-and-excused-due-to-their-ignorance-of-the-law/_index.md

 Putting it all together now, these verses fit together in this way:

-- In verse 12, Paul informs his listeners that they are just as hopeless as the sinful Gentiles who don't have the Law if they try to trust in the Law for salvation, for in that case, they too will be judged by this Law of theirs---the Law that they say is so dear to them---and justly condemned by it.
+- In verse 12, Paul informs his listeners that they are just as hopeless as the sinful Gentiles who don't have the Law if they try to trust in the Law for salvation, for in that case, they too will be judged by this Law of theirs—the Law that they say is so dear to them—and justly condemned by it.
 Compare Romans 3:20.
 It is *impossible* for the works of the Law to justify us before God.

 He then digresses a bit: